Geological and Planetary Sciences

 Ge 163.
 Geodynamics.
 9 units (3-0-6); third term.
 Prerequisite: Ae/Ge/ME 160 ab.
 Quantitative introduction to the dynamics of the earth, including core, mantle, lithosphere, and crust.
 Mechanical models are developed for each of these regions and compared to a variety of data sets.
 Potential theory applied to the gravitational and geomagnetic fields.
 Special attention is given to the dynamics of plate tectonics and the earthquake cycle.
 Instructor: Gurnis.

 Ge 164.
 Mineral Physics.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 Prerequisites: Ge 11 ad or equivalent, or instructor’s permission.
 Introduction to the mineral physics of Earth’s interior.
 Topics covered: mineralogy and phase transitions at high pressures and temperatures; elasticity and equations of state; vibrational, electronic, and transport properties; application of mineral physics data to Earth and planetary interiors.
 Instructor: Jackson.
-Offered 2018–19.

 Ge 165.
 Geophysical Data Analysis and Seismic Imaging.
 9 units (3-0-6); first term.
 Prerequisites: basic linear algebra and Fourier transforms.
 Introduction to modern digital analysis: discrete Fourier transforms, filters, correlation, convolution, deconvolution and auto-regressive models.
 Imaging with seismic reflection and refraction data, tomography, receiver functions and surface waves.
 Instructor: Clayton.
-Not offered 2018–19.
+Offered 2019–20.

 Ge 169 abcd.
 Readings in Geophysics.
 6 units (3-0-3); first, second, third, fourth terms.
 Reading courses are offered to teach students to read critically the work of others and to broaden their knowledge about specific topics.
 Each student will be required to write a short summary of each paper that summarizes the main goals of the paper, to give an assessment of how well the author achieved those goals, and to point out related issues not discussed in the paper.
 Each student will be expected to lead the discussion on one or more papers.
 The leader will summarize the discussion on the paper(s) in writing.
 A list of topics offered each year will be posted on the Web.
 Individual terms may be taken for credit multiple times without regard to sequence.
 Instructor: Staff.